chrismair/Needy/README.md

 ### Run as a Gradle Task

   Here is a sample Gradle script to run Needy.
-It assumes that a "config.needy" is in the current directory:
+By default, it looks for a "config.needy" is in the current directory, or you can pass the path/file for the "config.needy" as a command-line argument:

 ```
 apply plugin: 'java'